PolarGoose/BluetoothDevicePairing/README.md

 # BluetoothDevicePairing
 Console utility to discover and pair Bluetooth and Bluetooth Low Energy devices.
-The utility also allows to connect and disconnect from audio Bluetooth devices.
+The utility also allows connecting and disconnecting from Bluetooth audio devices.

+# Notes
-* If you pair a device that is not already paired, the utility will also connect to it (this is the default behavior of Windows Bluetooth API)<br>
+* If you pair a device that is not already paired, the utility will also connect to it (this is the default behavior of Windows Bluetooth API)
-* If you pair to an already paired audio Bluetooth device, the utility will connect to it.
+* If you pair an already paired audio Bluetooth device, the utility will connect to it.
-* Managing Bluetooth devices by mac is much faster than by name, because it doesn't require device discovery.
+* Managing Bluetooth devices by MAC is much faster than by name, because it doesn't require device discovery.
-* When managing Bluetooth devices by name, you can use the `--discovery-time` parameter to change the time spend on device discovery.
+* When managing Bluetooth devices by name, you can use the `--discovery-time` parameter to change the time spent on device discovery.

 # System requirements
 Windows 10 1809 (10.0.17763) or higher